yinshanyang/sandbox-next-ci/README.md

 1. create `vercel.json`
    - `{ "git": { deploymentEnabled: false } }`

+On Github:

+1. setup `production` and `staging` environments (Github’s environment)
+   - `repository → settings → environments`
+1. setup any environment secrets and variables

 On Vercel:

 1. create project
-1. collect secrets and import to github
+1. collect secrets and import to github at a repository level
    - `VERCEL_ORGANIZATION_ID`
    - `VERCEL_PROJECT_ID`
    - `VERCEL_TOKEN`
-1. ??? disconnect project from git ???
+1. disconnect project from git

-## Cloudflare